sunnymshah95/ML_projects/README.md

-# ML_projects
+## Hello!

-Stores all my Jupyter notebooks that train/optimize an ML model.
+This is my Machine Learning repository, where I store all my ML models that I've worked on.